kliyer/Order-Checkout/README.md

 5.Json input and output
 6.No Security Implications

+Included two java classes to test service master/src/main/java/com/checkoutservice/client

+Technologies used : java, jersey,json.

+Requirements for Project:
+Eclipse
+jdk 1.8
+Tomcat 7

+Instructions to Run the Project:

+Import Project using Eclipse
+Select Maven type of Project
+Select existing Maven Project and browse and open the downloaded folder Run as Maven build options clean install
+Runtime Environment - tomcat and browse and select the tomcat directory;
+Run the application on server (tomcat 7)
+You are good to go!!!
+Use the Client java classes to test GET and POST calls to the service by running them as java application in eclipse.

 API Documentaion:

 1) This data endpoint is used to make payments and complete order using card credentials and other information mentioned below